 Durango – Estadio Municipal de Tabira

-A little further up the valley from Gernika is the town of Durango, which despite having a population of just 29,000, is the second largest town in Vizcaya, after those that make up the Bilbao conurbation.
-Steeped in Basque tradition, it was Durango and not Gernika that suffered first at the hands of Franco’s hired assassins, the Luftwaffe, when the town was bombed on 31 March 1937.
-It was one of those Basque traditions, the Ezkurdioste games, which was responsible for the birth of the town’s senior football club, Sociedad Cultural Deportiva Durango.
-The 1919 games included a football tournament, and a group of friends joined forces to form Cultural.
+A little over 20km south of the historic town of Gernika is Durango, which, despite having a population of just 29,000, is the second largest town in Vizcaya, after those that make up the Bilbao conurbation.
+Steeped in Basque tradition, it was Durango and not Gernika that suffered first at the hands of Franco’s hired assassins, when the German and Italian air force bombed the town on 31 March 1937.
+It was one of those Basque traditions, the Ezkurdioste games, which was responsible for the birth of the town’s senior football club.
+The 1919 games included a football tournament, and a group of friends joined forces to form Sociedad Cultural Deportiva Durango.

 Cultural de Durango200718b